IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ### Returns ###

+???+ returns "None"
-This method modifies the object in place and does not return a value.
+    This method modifies `self` in-place and does not return a value.